Pin itArnold Palmer's longest Coachella Valley design, with Bermuda greens and a Bob Hope Classic pedigree.

 Photo courtesy of Visit Greater Palm Springs · Visit Greater Palm Springs

-Arnold Palmer designed The Classic Club in Palm Desert in 2006, and the course carries the design hallmarks that defined Palmer's later career: generous fairways that invite aggressive tee shots, strategic bunkering that punishes the wrong side of the fairway rather than the middle, and green complexes that reward precision on the approach.
-At 7,305 yards with a slope of 144, the course plays long by Coachella Valley standards and demands length off the tee to reach the greens in regulation from the back markers.
+The Classic Club is the Arnold Palmer design that opened in Palm Desert in 2006 and carries the design hallmarks of Palmer's later career: generous fairways that invite aggressive tee shots, strategic bunkering that punishes the wrong side rather than the middle, and green complexes that reward precision on approach.
+At 7,305 yards and slope 144, it plays long by Coachella Valley standards and demands length off the tee to reach the greens in regulation from the back markers.

-Green fees are estimated at $150 to $230 during peak season and $80 to $130 off-peak.
-The Classic Club uses dynamic pricing and does not publish a fixed rate card, so rates fluctuate by day and demand.
-Booking through GolfNow or directly with the course provides the clearest picture of current pricing.
-At the lower end of its peak range, the course represents reasonable value for a 7,300-yard Palmer design with tournament history.
-At the upper end, it competes with PGA West Stadium for attention, and that competition is one it does not need to win to justify the round.
+Dynamic pricing makes this answer conditional.
+Peak-season fees run roughly $150 to $230 and off-peak $80 to $130.
+At the lower end of the peak range, this is reasonable value for a 7,300-yard Palmer design with Bob Hope Classic tournament history.
+At the upper end it competes with PGA West Stadium for attention, and that is a competition it does not need to win to justify the round.
+Watch the pricing window and book when it sits low.

 Palm Springs, California